openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 To import an existing sampling design, navigate to the “Info” tab.
 On the “Info” tab of your survey editor, go to the “Attached Files” section and click the green add button to attach your csv grid file.
 If your file is too large you may need to split it up into multiple files.

-#### 3.3.2 [Optional] Creating a sampling grid for Collect Earth using the Grid Generator in Google Earth Engine
+#### 3.3.2 Creating a sampling grid for Collect Earth using the Grid Generator in Google Earth Engine

 The Grid Generator is a Google Earth Engine App created with the Google Earth Engine Code Editor.
 This tool allows you to design and generate a grid for your Collect Earth project.